VP-5 and JMSDF Complete Anti-Submarine Warfare Exercise

+The exercise included rider exchanges where crew from VP-5 flew in a JMSDF P-3C and VP-5 hosted JMSDF aircrew in a U.S. Navy P-8A Poseidon.
+The interoperability between the two crews provided each other integrated understanding of the two nations’ capabilities and on-station procedures.

+“I was impressed with both crew’s ability to mission plan and execute on-station procedures together to conduct a coordinated ASW exercise.” said Lt. j.g.
+Brandon Chall, tactical coordinator from VP-5.
+“The knowledge and proficiency of all crew members working together was a testament to their professionalism and training expertise.”

-HACHINOHE, Japan (Oct.
-31, 2023) Naval Air Crewmen from Patrol Squadron (VP) 5 and the Japan Maritime Self-Defense Force pose for a photo while working together during an anti-submarine warfare exercise, Oct.
-31. The VP-5 “Mad Foxes” are based in Jacksonville, Florida, and are currently forward deployed to Misawa Air Base, Japan.
+The VP-5 “Mad Foxes” are based in Jacksonville, Florida, and are currently forward deployed to Misawa Air Base, Japan.
 The squadron conducts maritime patrol and reconnaissance as part of a rotational deployment to the U.S. 7th Fleet area of operations.
-(U.S. Navy Photo by Lt. j.g.
-Katie Greulich)

 |Date Taken: